-- Assess your financial priorities and choose suitable ways of saving for retirement. - Integrate any auto-enrolment pension provision from your employer with your own private provision. - Maximise pension contributions, using carry forward where appropriate and taking advantage of the abolition of the lifetime allowance. - Advise whether salary sacrifice could increase the amount invested in your pension, at no extra cost to you or your employer. - Consider the appropriateness of a SIPP, and the right investment strategy. - Deal with pension arrangements from previous employments. - Manage the move from saving to withdrawing from your pension. - Recommend any actions that you need to take following the abolition of the lifetime allowance. - Keep you informed on how any new government legislation could affect your retirement planning.
+- Assess your financial priorities and choose suitable ways of saving for retirement. - Integrate any auto-enrolment pension provision from your employer with your own private provision. - Maximise pension contributions, using carry forward where appropriate and taking advantage of the abolition of the lifetime allowance. - Advise whether salary sacrifice could increase the amount invested in your pension, at no extra cost to you or your employer. - Consider the appropriateness of a SIPP, and the right investment strategy. - Deal with pension arrangements from previous employments. - Manage the move from saving to withdrawing from your pension. - Recommend any actions that you need to consider ahead of the introduction of revised inheritance tax treatment of pensions.. - Keep you informed on how any new government legislation could affect your retirement planning.